 Click on the video links below for more information.

-Your service pack for the annual subscription will be sent to you by the AKC and includes:
+Your service pack for the annual subscription will be shipped to you by the American Kennel Club (AKC) and includes:

 - (3) Urine Sample Collection Service Packs in small (3”x3”x3”) cardboard boxes.
 The lids of these boxes have been left open for your convenience.
 One of these packs will be used to return the urine sample collected from your dog every 4-months over the next year.